The Arapaho Arrive: Two Nations on One Reservation

 The first treaty, signed in 1863, outlined a sprawling Eastern Shoshone homeland of around 44 million acres on both sides of the Continental Divide.
 The second treaty, signed in 1868, shrank this to a far smaller reservation of around 3.2 million acres, with its heart in the Wind River Valley.
 The new reservation, according to the treaty, was established “for the absolute and undisturbed use and occupation of the Shoshone Indians herein named …”

 And in 1867, meanwhile, gold was discovered near South Pass, near the southern edge of what soon would become the reservation.
-Unlike most reservations, therefore, the new one at Wind River had far more white people than native people living on it year-round.
+Unlike most reservations, therefore, the new one at Wind River at the time it was established had far more white people than native people living on it year-round.
 One historian estimates as many as 5,000 people lived in the gold-mining camps around South Pass and in the Wind River Valley 40 miles north, where whites were beginning to raise crops and livestock to feed the miners.

 Eastern Shoshone bands continued to live and hunt widely for another year or two before moving to the new reservation year-round.